 GRADUATION REQUIREMENTS FOR SENIORS

-To graduate with the JSA diploma and honor cords, JSA seniors must successfully complete ALL senior internship assignments and commitments.
-Seniors participate in a concentrated area of study in their chosen arts field through a combination of upper level courses, attendance at junior/senior seminars, community service and internship.
-Internship requirements vary depending on the classes a student completes.
+To graduate with the JSA diploma and honor cords, JSA seniors must successfully complete ALL senior internship assignments and commitments including the Senior Capstone.
+Seniors participate in a concentrated area of study in their chosen arts field through a combination of upper level courses, attendance at junior/senior seminars, community service and the Senior Capstone.
+Capstone requirements vary depending on the classes a student completes.

 JSA STUDENT ADVISORY BOARD

 The student advisory board is comprised of JSA students from all 4 grade levels.
 Students on this board meet with the director to discuss pertinent issues and provide a student perspective.
 A team of JSA seniors will comprise the leadership for this group.